oblinger/HookAnchorApp/logs/IDEA/Ideas Brain/Brain/2021.06 - Brain3/Brain3.md

   [BrainDomains](BrainDomains.md)
+	 211.6 - 1e87.8
+## TOPICS

 # LOG

+### n2022-09-24  Broad Agenda (For Nina)

+- DL system output.
+	- similar to type I reasoning -- intuitive and instant
+- No critiquing.
+	- Dali-E returns six photos for picking.
+	- Code writing systems cannot debug incorrect outputs.
+	- Story writing systems can generate cohesive texts some times, but cannot distinguish between cohisive and in-cohesive texts.
+- WHY?
+	- Unexpected:  Either data should fully constrain good solution, or the top 10K solutions should all be bad.
+Unlikely that EXACT amount of data to ALMOST succeed.
+	- WHY?
+Knowledge required to fully solve problem is a very different kind....
+- Deliberative/Critiquing:
+	- All of these things require a second deliberative, critquing step.
+Examples:
+- HOW
+	- Can use GAN-like approach to build second model.
+	- BY DEMONSTRATION -

+- AI Safety

+### n2022-09-11  WORLD MODEL

+- PERCEPTION STACK - A [[VAE]] stack.
+In additional to optimally reconstructing the original inputs, the system is optimized to provide needed distinctions for remainder of the brain.
+- WORLD MODEL - "Nexter" - Predicts next state of the VAE and its score

+WORLD MODEL:
+- WORLD STATE - Abstracted Perceptive State.
+	- ws = WS(p)
+- INPUT:
+	- tObserved action taken as input --OR-- Predict action taken as output
+- ==> New Abstracted Perceived State
+- DRIVES:
+	- Correctly predict the next world state.
+	- Accurately reconstruct perceptive state.

 ### n2022-08-23  ARCHITECTURE & ALGORITHM IDEAS

 - CTX - CONTEXT - subnet dedicated to abstracting thinking context